The nominations are up and voting is now open in the 2010 Edublog Awards.

-Voting is open until 12 PM Australian Eastern Standard Time on Wednesday December 16th…and the winners will be announced at the Edublog Awards ceremony (more on that to come soon).
+Voting is open until 12 PM US Eastern Standard Time on Tuesday December 14th…and the winners will be announced at the Edublog Awards ceremony (more on that to come soon).

 The winner of each category will get:

-- As well as tasty Winner badge and respect of your peers
+- As well as snazzy winner badges and the respect of your peers!

 Here’s some important voting tips: